About me

 Anthology: Made Possible

-Stories of success, by people with learning disabilities – in their own words
+Stories of success, by people with learning disabilities

 reviews on Amazon, GoodReads and Waterstones

-Press includes Radio 4’s Today programme, The Guardian, The Week Junior, gal-dem, Eastern Eye, London and Sussex papers, regional BBC radio, The Psychologist.
+Press coverage includes Radio 4’s Today programme, The Guardian, The Week Junior, gal-dem, Eastern Eye, London and Sussex papers, regional BBC radio, The Psychologist.

 What people say: